 Australian Antimicrobial Resistance Network (AAMRNet)

-The Australian Antimicrobial Resistance Network (AAMRNet) is a multi-stakeholder expert group formed to address the impact of antimicrobial resistance (AMR) on human health.
+The Australian Antimicrobial Resistance Network (AAMRNet) is a multi-stakeholder expert group committed to combating the urgent global threat of antimicrobial resistance (AMR).

 AMR occurs when microbes such as bacteria and fungi become resistant to the drugs which once killed them - evolving into untreatable ‘superbugs’.

-Described as the ‘silent pandemic’, AMR now kills more people than malaria and HIV globally, and in Australia, over 1,600 deaths were attributed to AMR in 2019.
+Often described as a ‘silent pandemic’, AMR killed more people than malaria and HIV globally in 2019, when, in Australia, over 1,600 deaths were directly attributable to AMR.

-AMR may also limit future capacity to perform medical procedures where antibiotics are the main line of defense, such as organ transplantation, cancer chemotherapy, diabetes management and major surgery.
+Antimicrobials underpin all of modern medicine, and AMR may also limit future capacity to perform medical procedures where antibiotics are the main line of defence, such as organ transplantation, cancer chemotherapy, diabetes management and major surgery.

-A robust pipeline of new antimicrobials is central to combatting AMR.
-Yet, that pipeline is currently considered insufficient to tackle the rise and rapid spread of AMR.
+Pathogens are constantly evolving, meaning a robust pipeline of new antimicrobials is central to combatting AMR.
+Yet, despite the urgent need, that pipeline is currently considered insufficient to tackle the rise and rapid spread of AMR.

-- Establish an AMR focused Accelerator in Australia, aiming to be fully integrated into the CARB-X global network, which will be a first in the Western Pacific Region.
+1. Establish an AMR focused Accelerator in Australia, aiming to be fully integrated into the CARB-X global network, the first of its kind in the Western Pacific Region.

-- Develop and establish a pilot fund for novel AMR-specific antimicrobials.
+2. Rapidly establish a pilot fund for novel antimicrobials in Australia.

 A Global Response